Koch snowflake: Other properties

-The fractal dimension of the Koch curve is $d = \tfrac{\ln 4}{\ln 3} \approx 1.26186$.
+The Hausdorff dimension of the Koch curve is $d = \tfrac{\ln 4}{\ln 3} \approx 1.26186$.
 This is greater than that of a line ($=1$) but less than that of Peano's space-filling curve ($=2$).

-The Koch curve is continuous everywhere, but differentiable nowhere.
+The Hausdorff measure of the Koch curve $S$ satisfies $0.032 < \mathcal{H}^d(S) < 0.6$, but its exact value is unknown.
+It is conjectured that $0.528 < \mathcal{H}^d(S) < 0.590$.

+It is impossible to draw a tangent line to any point of the curve.

+Representation as a de Rham curve

+The Koch curve arises as a special case of a de Rham curve.
+The de Rham curves are mappings of Cantor space into the plane, usually arranged so as to form a continuous curve.
+Every point on a continuous de Rham curve corresponds to a real number in the unit interval.
+For the Koch curve, the tips of the snowflake correspond to the dyadic rationals: each tip can be uniquely labeled with a distinct dyadic rational.

 Tessellation of the plane

 It is possible to tessellate the plane by copies of Koch snowflakes in two different sizes.
 However, such a tessellation is not possible using only snowflakes of one size.
 Since each Koch snowflake in the tessellation can be subdivided into seven smaller snowflakes of two different sizes, it is also possible to find tessellations that use more than two sizes at once.
 Koch snowflakes and Koch antisnowflakes of the same size may be used to tile the plane.

 Thue–Morse sequence and turtle graphics

 A turtle graphic is the curve that is generated if an automaton is programmed with a sequence.

 If the Thue–Morse sequence members are used in order to select program states: